kumartheashwani/vault-python-mcp-server/README.md

 }
 ```

-This ensures the server starts correctly in stdio mode for Smithery integration.
+This ensures the server starts correctly in EXCLUSIVE stdio mode for Smithery integration, without launching the HTTP server.
 Using `server.py` directly will cause conflicts or timeouts as it initiates both HTTP and stdio modes.